-If you manage to get an opportunity after a freeze, you’ll want to check the System and Application logs for important error information.
+If you get an opportunity after a freeze, you’ll want to check the System and Application logs for important error information.
 Gather a System Diagnostics report if you can.

 You’ll want to gather data from a memory dump file or a data sanity check.
-You can also run a performance diagnostic using the Microsoft Support Diagnostics Self-Help Portal and searching “Performance Diagnostic.”
+You can also run a performance diagnostic using the Microsoft Support Diagnostics Self-Help Portal and search “Performance Diagnostic.”

 At this point, if nothing else seems to be the source of the issues, you’ll also want to check in on your hardware.

-If you find that the computer is operating at too high of a temperature, you can try moving it to a cooler environment or cooling the room you keep it in and make sure it’s completely out of direct sunlight.
+Suppose the computer is operating at too high of a temperature.
+In that case, you can try moving it to a cooler environment, cooling the room you keep in, and ensuring it’s completely out of direct sunlight.

 If this doesn’t seem to help, consider cleaning your computer case and cooling system to rid it of potentially blocking buildup.

-If you find that any components are damaged and you’re confident in being able to fix it yourself, unplug and disassemble your computer, replace or repair the damaged parts, and reassemble and plug it in.
+If you find any components damaged, and you’re confident in fixing them yourself, unplug and disassemble your computer, replace or repair the damaged parts, and reassemble and plug it in.

-Make sure that you discharge any potential static before working on your computer and that you remain static-free throughout the process to prevent further damage.
+Ensure you discharge any potential static before working on your computer and remain static-free throughout the process to prevent further damage.

-If you aren’t confident that you can repair your computer yourself, you can find trustworthy professionals online.
+If you aren’t confident you can repair your computer, you can find trustworthy professionals online.

 Once you’ve diagnosed the issue with the computer, you can start troubleshooting it.

-These steps often involve multiple restarts of the machine, so expect your computer to be out of commission for work and play for at least the rest of the day.
+These steps often involve multiple machine restarts, so expect your computer to be out of commission for work and play for at least the rest of the day.

 This can be in cloud storage or an external hard drive.
 Then, depending on what you’ve diagnosed as the issue, you have a few options for troubleshooting.